Build on the Ontology

 Available Tools

-List relationships for an entity (inbound and outbound)
+List edges for a node (inbound and outbound)

-Create a new ontology entity with a free-form entity type
+Create a new node with a free-form type

-List entity types that have been used in your ontology
+List types currently in use in your workspace ontology

 list_connections

-List your data connections (Gmail, Calendar, Plaid, etc.)
+List connected data sources (Gmail, Calendar, Plaid, etc.)

 list_artifacts